Request a new waiting or parking restriction

 It provides information on:

-Waiting restrictions are known as Traffic Regulation Orders (TROs) and can only be implemented or changed through a legal process which is governed by strict legislation.
+Waiting restrictions are known as Traffic Regulation Orders (TROs).
+They can only be put in or changed through a legal process which is governed by legislation.

-If the legal process isn’t followed then the restrictions are unlawful and can’t be enforced.
+If the legal process isn’t followed they cannot be enforced.

 Where and how the various TROs are used is governed by guidance issued by the Department for Transport

-A Traffic Regulation Order can only be implemented for one or more of the following purposes
+A TRO can only be implemented for one or more of the following:

 - Avoiding danger to persons or traffic